 Common incentives we can include in your employment contract:

-• One-time signing bonus
+One-time signing bonus

-• One-time or recurring allowances or stipends (subject to tax), such as:
+One-time or recurring allowances or stipends (subject to tax), such as:

-• Healthcare or wellness allowance
+Healthcare or wellness allowance

-• Home-office stipend
+Home-office stipend

-• Internet stipend
+Internet stipend

-• Work-from-home equipment
+Work-from-home equipment

-• Computer/laptop stipend
+Computer/laptop stipend

-• Education stipend or allowance
+Education stipend or allowance

-• Guaranteed annual bonus
+Guaranteed annual bonus

-13th and 14th month bonuses
+13th and 14th-month salaries or bonuses

 Mandatory payments

 Collective Bargaining Agreements (CBA) govern requirements in certain countries.
-As part of the CBA, employers may be required to do things such as provide guaranteed annual raises, pay for an employee’s supplemental healthcare, or pay for an employee’s life insurance policy.
+As part of the CBA, employers may be required to provide guaranteed annual raises, pay for an employee's supplemental healthcare, or pay for an employee's life insurance policy.
+Our team will communicate if any of these requirements apply to you during onboarding.

 Vacation & sick time